ddddwee1/TorchSUL/QuickStart.md

 After this, you will see the saved tensors in "layer_dumps" folder.

-Together will flag mechanism, you can further save tensors from different iterations.
-For example, if I would like save intermediate results from odd iterations:
+Together with the flag mechanism, you can further save tensors from different iterations.
+For example, if I would like to save intermediate results from odd iterations:

 ```python
 class SULModel(M.Model):